 Example 2.
 Choice of a manufacturer.
 Buyer seeks to buy an adjusted off-the-shelf machine and considers engaging with either Seller A or Seller B. The customized machine may include from one to three possible adjustments.
-As detailed in Tables 3 and 4, the buyer’s benefits from each possible adjustment are independent of the seller’s identity, but the costs of making the adjustment vary across sellers.
+As detailed in Tables 3 and 4, the buyer’s benefits from each possible adjustment are independent of the seller’s identity, but the costs of making the adjustments vary between sellers.

 Tables 3 and 4.
-Costs and valuations for type A and type B contracts
+Costs and valuations for Type A and Type B contracts

-Seller A (type A contracts)
+Seller A (Type A contracts)